 Because the bills ban platforms from discriminating among services that use its platform, Apple’s App Store could no longer recommend the best apps.

 Recent polling from Morning Consult found that while voters generally support regulation of tech services, they ranked the issue behind other priority areas for Congress.
-And after they learned more detail about proposals like that of Rep. David Cicilline to ban certain tech conveniences, voters in the survey opposed that idea 45% to 39%.
+And after they learned more about proposals to ban certain tech conveniences, like those from Rep. Cicilline and Sen. Klobuchar , voters in the survey opposed that idea 45% to 39%.

 What they’re saying

-The Cicilline and Jayapal bills would break popular consumer products and do real damage to the online economy.
+The Cicilline, Jayapal, and Klobuchar bills would break popular consumer products and do real damage to the online economy.
 But you don’t have to take it from us.
 Here’s what leading voices in Washington are saying.

 Majority Leader Steny Hoyer (D-MD)